Who We Are

 Affordable Payment Plans & Convenient Online Services

 Bailey Orthodontics offers convenient financing options to help you receive the best orthodontic care possible.
 The cost of your orthodontic treatment will vary depending on your individual needs and treatment plan, so we will discuss each payment plan option available to you.
-We can help you determine the payment option that works best for you and your budget.
+Our Orthodontists and team can help you determine the payment option that works best for you and your budget.

 Our office accepts most insurance plans and major credit cards for your convenience.
-Our knowledgable staff is here to answer any questions or concerns that you may have regarding your insurance coverage and is available to assist you with insurance claims and paperwork.
-Our goal is to ensure that you have the best orthodontic experience possible.
+Our knowledgeable staff is here to answer any questions or concerns that you may have regarding your insurance coverage and is available to assist you with insurance claims and paperwork.
+Our goal is to ensure that you have the best orthodontic experience with our orthodontists as possible.